 - 12 Pro Max: 6.7-inches

 The iPhone 12 and iPhone 12 Pro are both 6.1-inches with resolutions of 2532 x 1170 pixels, 460ppi, and the iPhone 12 Max is the largest at 6.7-inches with a resolution of 2778 x 1284 pixels, 458ppi.
-Although the reosolutions are different, the same display tech is used and the pixel densities are all similar, so the difference is only about size.
+Although the resolutions are different, the same display tech is used and the pixel densities are all pretty similar, so the difference here is really only about size.

 - iPhone 12 mini/iPhone 12: Dual rear camera

 - iPhone 12 Pro Max: Triple rear camera, larger main sensor with sensor-shift stabilisation.

 As you might expect, the rear camera setup is one of the main differentiating features between the iPhone 12 mini and iPhone 12 and the Pro models.

 The iPhone 12 mini and iPhone 12 have a dual rear camera, comprised of a 12-megapixel main camera and a 12-megapixel ultra-wide angle camera and they offer the same performance.
 We missed the telephoto lens, but they both deliver great results in good conditions and low light conditions.

 The iPhone 12 Pro and iPhone 12 Pro Max have a triple rear camera.
 Both have a 12-megapixel main camera, a 12-megapixel ultra-wide angle camera and a 12-megapixel telephoto camera.

 To make things even more complicated though, the iPhone 12 Pro Max's main camera sensor and telephoto lens differ from the iPhone 12 Pro.